Department-stack/awesome-cosmic/README.md

 [System76]([https://system76.com/]) is dedicated to creating an open and user-friendly computing experience, while also offering an advanced graphical desktop.

-> Items marked with 📌 are projects hosted and devloped on system76's own infrastructure.
+> Items marked with 📌 are projects hosted and developed on system76's own infrastructure.

 ## Contents
 - [Applications](#applications)